-- The multiplicity of an energy level is defined as 2S+1 - If the two spins are parallel ( $\uparrow\uparrow$ ), S = 1, and if the two spins are antiparallel ( $\uparrow\downarrow$ ), S = 0. - Draw the molecular orbital (MO) diagram of the lowest energy singlet state of 12.0pt dioxygen (O2) and calculate the bond order.
-There are no unpaired electrons in this state! - 7.9 If the wavelength of the light needed to excite triplet oxygen into singlet oxygen 6.0pt is 1270 nm, calculate the energy (in kJ mol-1) needed for this transition process.
+- The multiplicity of an energy level is defined as 2S+1 - If the two spins are parallel ( $\uparrow\uparrow$ ), S = 1, and if the two spins are antiparallel ( $\uparrow\downarrow$ ), S = 0. - Draw the molecule orbital (MO) diagram of the lowest energy singlet state of 12.0pt dioxygen (O2) and calculate bond order.
+There are no unpaired electrons in that state! - 7.9 If the wavelength of the light needed to excite triplet oxygen into singlet oxygen is 1270 nm, calculate the energy (in kJ per mole) needed for this transition process.